Genius Referrals

 1. Put customers first

-The first step to launching a successful referral program is to have a great product.
+The first step to launching a successful referral program is to have a great product or service.

 Remember: people will only recommend businesses that they like.
-If a product and service is superb, people will naturally persuade their network to try it out too.
+If a product or service is superb, people will naturally encourage their network to try it out as well.

-Without a great product, a referral program will be ineffective.
-No one wants their friends and family to experience hassles and inconveniences so they will only recommend the best of the best.
+Without a strong product, a referral program won’t be effective.
+No one wants to risk their friends or family experiencing hassles or inconveniences—they only refer the best of the best.

 Not only that, but planting a tree for successfully referring a friend is a worthy cause.